 - Consider content marketing channels: If you have the time and ability, you can start a blog or a YouTube channel that you can be part of your social media strategy.
 Content marketing can contribute to your social media programming, and social media can be used to distribute your content marketing and source ideas, photos, and more.

 - Focus: Take some time to learn and test one or two platforms at a time.
-It's better to expand when you're comfortable rather than split your attention from the start.
+It's better to be excellent on one channel than mediocre on several.

 - Optimize your profiles: Fill out your social profiles with all the information your customers might want and try to claim the same username on every platform, especially a unique tracking link to your website.
 Have a clear bio that describes what you do and what you’re about (this is essentially your digital elevator pitch).
 Also be sure to have an avatar and cover photo wherever applicable.
 You can use Canva to create these in the right dimensions for each channel you’ve chosen.